Marijuana schedule 1 drug

 13 Recreational marijuana customers need to show a picture ID to verify they are age 21 or over.

 14 Local communities can still regulate marijuana locations and ban recreational weed transactions by ordinance and through local zoning regulations.

 15 Local communities cannot ban residents who want to grow up to 6 plants at their home, nor can they ban the use, possession, and transportation of cannabis.

 16 To reflect the new law, criminal records can be changed.
 For example, if a person was caught for six or fewer plants, this is now legal and the previous conviction can be erased from the records.
 If a marijuana-related offense is now a misdemeanor, then those charges can be changed to a misdemeanor.

 17 One of the main provisions of the law allows people with prior marijuana convictions to request the courts to revisit previous marijuana cases.

-18 Recreational cannabis users can’t buy from a medical pot dispensary until they start recreational sales (later in 2018).
+18 Recreational cannabis users can’t buy from a medical marijuana dispensary until the business starts recreational sales.

 19 Recreational pot users can’t legally buy recreational marijuana in another state and import it into California, as this violates Federal law and interstate business.

-20 Recreational users must grow their own marijuana for one year or so to use it legally.
+20 Recreational users can grow their own marijuana and use it legally, but cannot sell it.

 21 Recreational users that smoke for depression, anxiety, insomnia, stress or another symptom can apply online to get a medical marijuana card.
 See MMJ DOCTORS ONLINE NOW.